 Do you think that Medicare Advantage might be the right choice for you?
 You might benefit from selecting Medicare Advantage if you . . .

 - Have a limited budget.
-Medicare Advantage plans offer lower premiums (and some plans have no premium) and cap out-of-pocket expenses at $6,700 per year by law.
+Medicare Advantage plans offer lower premiums (and some plans have no premium) and cap out-of-pocket expenses.

 - Want ancillary benefits.
 Many Medicare Advantage plans offer vision and dental coverage, among other health and wellness-related options.

 - Take prescription medications.
-About 82 percent of Medicare Advantage plans include prescription drug coverage, according to the Kaiser Family Foundation, so you won’t need to purchase separate Part D coverage.
+Most Medicare Advantage plans include prescription drug coverage.

 - Have low medical usage.
 Medicare Advantage tends to appeal to those who rarely visit the doctor because you pay for your services as you use them versus paying a higher upfront premium.

 - Prefer convenience.
-You may find it easier to receive all of your Medicare benefits in one simple plan with one monthly premium.
+You may find it easier to receive all of your Medicare benefits in one simple plan rather than managing several separate plans.

 You’ll also have a decision to make regarding HMOs vs. PPOs if you choose Medicare Advantage.
 Here is a quick explanation of each option:

 - HMOs.
 Health Maintenance Organizations (HMOs) have closed provider networks.
 You’ll choose a primary care physician and will likely need to get a referral to see a specialist.